tobiazsh/myworld_traffic_addition/README.md

 My code may not be the most beautiful, but it works :D

 ### ATTENTION: Axiom is conflicting with my mod since both use ImGui but different versions of it.
 I don't know the solution yet.

+### WARNINGS:
+- **User experience is slightly restricted when used on a cracked Minecraft Account/Server.
+This is NOT by choice of the developer, but rather a technical issue (although you should buy the actual game since it's totally worth it!).
+If you want to, you can read more about it in the docs: PLACEHOLDER**

 ## Demonstration
 ![2024-12-08_17 28 39](https://github.com/user-attachments/assets/9c297936-fa8a-42ac-ac0e-db318fc98575)